-- To prep the piece, I sanded the break with 80-grit to remove any sharp edges and scratch it up a bit to improve adhesion.
+- To prep the wall plaque for repair, I sanded the break with 80-grit to remove any sharp edges and scratch it up a bit to improve adhesion.

-- I spread the mixture into the cracks on both the front and back sides and brought the pieces together.
+- I spread the mixture into the cracks on both the front and back sides and brought the wall plaque pieces together.

-- To make the epoxy conform to the shape of the stem I wrapped it with clear packaging tape before the epoxy had a chance to set up.
+- To make the epoxy conform to the shape of the stem I wrapped it with clear packaging tape before the epoxy had a chance to set.

-- After it cured for 15 minutes, I pulled the packing tape off and used a box cutter to trim off any excess epoxy — carefully cutting away from myself so I wouldn’t accidentally puncture my jugular.
+- After the epoxy had cured for 15 minutes, I pulled the packing tape off and used a box cutter to trim off any excess epoxy, careful to cut away from myself so I wouldn’t accidentally puncture my jugular.

-Next I sanded off any rough spots eagerly waiting to see the end result.
-The fix was good and solid, however, because of the shiny texture on the dull, distressed surface it was also pretty obvious.
-Being the creative thinkers they are someone suggested wiping the patch down with a little more G/5 and with the epoxy still tacky dusting it with dry 420 aluminum powder, rubbing off any excess.
+Next, I sanded off any rough spots eagerly waiting to see the end result.
+The fix was good and solid, however, because of the shiny texture on the dull, distressed surface of the wall plaque, the repair was also pretty obvious.
+Being the creative thinkers they are someone suggested wiping the patch down with a little more G/5 and, with the epoxy still tacky, dusting it with dry 420 aluminum powder and rubbing off any excess.

-Once it cured, I rubbed it slightly with a Scotch Brite pad and voila!
-It looks perfectly imperfect and I couldn’t be happier about how it turned out.
+Once it cured, I rubbed it slightly with a Scotch Brite pad, and voila!
+The repaired wall plaque looks perfectly imperfect and I couldn’t be happier about how it turned out.

 ***Note to my boss: The controversial aspects of this article have been TOTALLY fabricated to enhance the storyline.
 Honest, I swear… really.